CODEDIGEST

 Edit, Update, Delete and Insert data with DataList control using LINQ

-Often we will get requirements to perform edit, update, delete and insert data displayed using databound controls.
+Often we will get requirements to perform edit, update, delete and insert operations over the data displayed using databound controls.
 Traditionally, we have been doing this using SQL procedure or SQL query with the support of the inbuilt events like edit, update and delete on the databound controls.
 With the introduction of LINQ, it is now possible to interact with the database using a new querying capability that has .net language syntax called LINQ query.
 This is done with the help of LINQ to SQL or LINQ to Entities classes(ORM model) which actually converts the LINQ query to SQL query and fire it on the database.

 Moving forward, we will build edit, update, delete and insert feature for DataList control using LINQ.
 Throughout this article, we will construct our own LINQ query to insert, update, delete and select operations.